Bojan Veličković: Post-PFL career

-OKTAGON
+Oktagon MMA

-As the first bout of his three-fight contract with OKTAGON MMA, Veličković faced Emmanuel Dawa at OKTAGON 25 on June 19, 2021.
+As the first bout of his three-fight contract with Oktagon MMA, Veličković faced Emmanuel Dawa at Oktagon 25 on June 19, 2021.
 He won the fight via technical knockout after the first round.

-In his sophomore appearance he faced Carlo Prater at OKTAGON 27 on September 11, 2021.
+In his sophomore appearance he faced Carlo Prater at Oktagon 27 on September 11, 2021.
 He won the fight via first-round technical knockout.

-Veličković faced David Kozma for the Oktagon MMA Welterweight Championship on December 4, 2021 at Oktagon 29.
+Veličković faced David Kozma for the Oktagon MMA Welterweight Championship on December 4, 2021, at Oktagon 29.
 He lost the bout via TKO in the 4th round.

-Veličković faced Máté Kertész on March 26, 2022 at Oktagon Prime 5.
+Veličković faced Máté Kertész on March 26, 2022, at Oktagon Prime 5.
 He won the bout via unanimous decision.

-Veličković faced Leandro Silva on October 15, 2022 at Oktagon 36.
+Veličković faced Leandro Silva on October 15, 2022, at Oktagon 36.
 He lost the bout via split decision.

-Veličković faced Ion Surdu on March 4, 2023 at Oktagon 40 in the Oktagon Welterweight Tournament Round of 16, winning the anaconda choke in the first round.
+Veličković faced Ion Surdu on March 4, 2023, at Oktagon 40 in the Oktagon Welterweight Tournament Round of 16, winning bout via the anaconda choke in the first round.

+In the Quarterfinals, Veličković faced Christian Jungwirth on June 17, 2023, at Oktagon 44, winning the bout and advancing via unanimous decision.

+The semi-finals saw Veličković face David Kozma on September 16, 2023, at Oktagon 46, knocking him out in the first round.

+In the finals, Veličković faced Andreas Michailidis on December 29, 2023, submitting him in the third round via rear-naked choke to win the 300 thousand euro prize for winning the tournament.

+Veličković faced Ronald Paradeiser on June 14, 2025, at Oktagon 72.
+He lost the bout by TKO in the first round after injuring his leg.
+After the fight, Veličković announced his retirement from MMA.